-An overall storage surplus of about 3.3 MG is anticipated by 2035 in the Northwest Reno area and all tank zones will have adequate emergency supply.
+An overall storage surplus of about 4.5 MG is anticipated by 2040 in the Northwest Reno area and all tank zones will have adequate emergency supply.
 The storage surplus will eventually decrease as new demand is added in the Verdi area.
+By 2040, new storage tanks are anticipated within Santerra Quilici (south of Boomtown), Mortensen Ranch (west of Somersett), and US 40 areas.